 Peter Hubbell had been married previously to Sarah Louise (Prentiss) Hubbell’s sister, Abigail Jane Prentiss, who had died in August of 1843.
 They had three children, only one of whom — John Henry Hubbell – was living at the time of Peter Hubbell’s death.
 Peter Hubbell’s will provided that John Henry Hubbell would inherit his property upon the death of Sarah Louise Hubbell.
 Peter and Sarah Louise Hubbell had no children and, in her will, she excluded John Henry Hubbell from her heirs (noting that his inheritance from his father would be sufficient “for all his wants”).
 She left the bulk of her estate, including 192 Commonwealth, to her only surviving sister, Caroline (Prentiss) Sanger, the widow of Henry Kirkland Sanger, and to Gerrit Henry Smith and Cornelia (Smith) Baird, the wife of Absolem Baird, the children of her deceased sister, Ann Van Buskirk (Prentiss) Smith and Peter Smith.
 The will was unclear as to whether the three heirs were to receive equal shares, or whether the estate was to be divided based on the heirs’ relationship to Sarah Louise Hubbell (50 percent to her sister and 25 percent each to her deceased sister’s two children).
 The latter methodology was approved by the Massachusetts Supreme Judicial Court in April of 1874.

 The land for 192 Commonwealth had been sold by the Commonwealth of Massachusetts at its public sale on March 2, 1872.
-Sarah Louise Hubbell either was the buyer or subsequently acquired the right to purchase the land from the successful buyer, but did not exercise the right to purchase the property during her lifetime (on occasion, the holders of the right to purchase property from the Commonwealth would wait to complete the transaction until they had built on the property).
+Sarah Louise Hubbell was the successful bidder and held a deed bond from the Commonwealth ensuring her right to purchase the lot.
+However, although she had her home built on the land, she did not take title to it during her lifetime.
 Accordingly, Sarah Louise Hubbell’s estate purchased the land from the Commonwealth on January 1, 1875, after the house had been completed and the litigation regarding her will had been resolved.

 During the 1882-1883 and 1883-1884 winter seasons, the Fays were living elsewhere, probably traveling abroad.